jessecambon/jessecambon.github.io/_drafts/Essential-Data-Science-Methods.md

   - **names\_to** : the name of new column which has the column names as values
   - **values\_to** : name of new column which will contain values

-We also use the mutate and as.numeric() functions to convert our new ‘year’ variable to numeric and then filter so that our output dataset only includes certain years using the seq function.
-The format for the seq function is seq(start, stop, increment).
+We also use the ‘mutate’ and ‘as.numeric’ functions to convert our new ‘year’ variable to numeric and then filter so that our output dataset only includes certain years using the ‘seq’ function.
+The format for the ‘seq’ function is seq(start, stop, increment).

 ``` r
 wb_pop <- world_bank_pop %>%